 - They have very little in the way of legal protections.
 Because independent contractors are considered to be self-employed, this is largely dealt with under commercial law and gig workers are not protected by labour laws.

-Dr Alice Orchiston is a lecturer at UNSW Law, and Greig Taylor is a lecturer in the School of Management at UNSW Business School.
+Dr Alice Orchiston is a lecturer at UNSW Law & Justice, and Greig Taylor is a lecturer in the School of Management at UNSW Business School.
 For more information, please contact Dr Orchiston or Dr Taylor directly.